The Art of Unburdening

 Meet our workshop leaders

-Kara Kemp (March 18 workshop) served as the 2023–24 Murfreesboro Performing Arts Laureate and is creator of United We Style, a nationally recognized storytelling fundraiser.
+Kara Kemp (storytelling workshop) served as the 2023–24 Murfreesboro Performing Arts Laureate and is creator of United We Style, a nationally recognized storytelling fundraiser.
 With over 30 years of experience in the arts and nonprofit sectors, Kara specializes in crafting experiences that foster emotional connection, authenticity, and community healing.
 She co-produces Bloom Stage, a multi-genre storytelling series that uplifts diverse voices and encourages personal narrative as a form of transformation.
 Known for creating brave, inclusive spaces, Kara’s work blends creativity and care across disciplines.

 Liz Johnson, MM, is a PAVA Recognized Vocologist (PAVA-RV) and voice teacher based in Nashville, TN.
 She practices voice habilitation with people from all over the world, and blends her training in psychology, jazz, and voice science to offer clients a balanced and holistic approach to vocal health.
 Liz is also a certified breathwork coach through Oxygen Advantage, and has a certificate in Neuroscience for Singing from the Voice Study Centre in London.